Rectifiability, finite Hausdorff measure, and compactness for non-minimizing Bernoulli free boundaries: Application to a singular perturbation problem

 However, uniformly bounded solutions may converge to limits exhibiting degenerate singular free boundary points (see \cite{weisszhang}).

 In \cite{W03} the second author showed that, in a special case of the time-dependent problem treated therein,

 where $\lambda$ is a measure supported on the degenerate singular set.
-However, the question whether $\lambda$ is nonzero and whether its support can be a large set has been an open problem since \cite{W03}, except for the case of two dimensions where David Jerison and the second author applied (see \cite[Introduction]{W03}) a result by Tom Wolff on the harmonic measure \cite{wolff} to show that in that case $\lambda$ is zero and the topological free boundary is contained in a set of $\sigma$-finite length.
+However, the question whether $\lambda$ is nonzero and whether its support can be a large set has been an open problem since \cite{W03}, except for the case of two dimensions where David Jerison and the second author applied (see \cite[Introduction]{W03}) a result by Tom Wolff on the harmonic measure \cite{wolff} to show that, under mild assumptions to the set $\{ u > 0\}$, $\lambda$ is zero and the topological free boundary is contained in a set of $\sigma$-finite length.
 In higher dimensions, the issue has been a challenge in view of examples of extremely irregular harmonic measures such as \cite[Example 3]{wolff2}.

 Here we show the following, proving Theorem \ref{thm:perturb_intro}. \begin{theorem} Let $(u_\epsilon)_{\epsilon\in (0,1)}$ be a uniformly bounded family of solutions of \eqref{epsprob} on $B_1$.
 Then each limit $u$ as $\epsilon\to 0$ along a subsequence satisfies the following: $(u,\chi_{\{u>0\}})$ is a variational solution, $\p \{u > 0\}$ is countably $\cH^{n-1}$-rectifiable, has locally in $B_1$ finite $\cH^{n-1}$-measure, and